-Homework: must be submitted prior to class; any late submissions will receive zero credit
+Homework: Must be submitted on or before due date.
+Any late submissions can receive zero credit.

-Formative Assessments: One day late receives 50% deduction; after one day late submissions will receive zero credit except for tests/quizzes that can be made up by the end of the marking period
+Formative Assessments: One day late can receive 50% deduction; after one day late submissions can receive zero credit except for tests/quizzes that can be made up by the end of the marking period.

-Performance Assessments: all tests and quizzes can be made up throughout the end of the marking period; projects, papers, presentations that are one day late will result in a 10% deduction.
-Anything after one day will result in a 50% deduction and can be made up until the end of the marking period.
+Performance Assessments: All tests and quizzes can be made up throughout the end of the marking period; projects, papers, presentations that are one day late can result in a 10% reduction.
+Anything after one day can result in a 50% deduction and can be made up until the end of the marking period.